-of all the key elements to raising standards in school, attendance has to be the most basic.
+of all the key elements to achieving well at school, attendance has to be the most basic.
 Unless students are in school we can’t teach them; when absent they miss out on learning.
 You have to be in it to win it.

-We’ve been making year-on-year improvements to attendance at my school for the past few years, but need to improve further.
+We’ve been making year-on-year improvements to attendance at my school for the past few years, but this progress seems to have stalled recently and we need to improve further.
 As part of my thinking about parental engagement, I decided to ask parents and carers for advice on getting kids to school regularly and on time.
-After all, it’s parents who have to do this, so who better to ask than those who have been successful.
+After all, it’s parents who have to do this, so who better to ask than those who have been successful?
 This, and a bit of additional research has led to the following advice:

 Top Ten Tips for Attendance

 - Establish basic routines, like waking up time, that will help your child develop good attendance habits.

 - Get everything ready for school the night before: uniform, homework, PE kit, packed lunch, etc., so that your child has everything they need for the day.
 Check if there are any letters from school and anything that needs a signature.

 - Talk to your child regularly about why going to school every day is important.
 Set a good example yourself, so your child can see your own commitment to being on time for work and appointments.

 - Avoid making routine medical or dental appointments during the school day.